HomeLatest NewsPolicyGoogle, Facebook, Twitter plan to shut Hong Kong operations over new data laws

 Register Now →

-According to a recent report, a letter dated June 25 was sent by the -based Internet Coalition to the government administration in this regard.
+According to a recent report, a letter dated June 25 was sent by the Singapore-based Asia Internet Coalition to the government administration in this regard.
 “The only way to avoid these sanctions for technology companies would be to refrain from investing and offering the services in Hong Kong,” the letter said.

 Get the day's headlines from Tech Observer straight in your inbox